lightbend/kalix-javascript-sdk/samples/js/js-shopping-cart-quickstart/README.md

 ## Deploying

-To deploy your service, install the `kalix` CLI as documented in [setting up a local development environment](https://docs.kalix.io/getting-started/set-up-development-env.html) and configure a Docker Registry to upload your docker image to.
+To deploy your service, install the `kalix` CLI as documented in [Install Kalix](https://docs.kalix.io/kalix/install-kalix.html) and configure a Docker Registry to upload your docker image to.

 You will need to update the `config.dockerImage` property in the `package.json`.
 Refer to [configuring registries](https://docs.kalix.io/projects/container-registries.html) for more